1. Introduction

 - Context graph

 - Context graphs describe the attributes of resource access instances.
-Those attributes can be matched to sets of conditions defined in the form of an authorization graph in order to determine Access Modes granted over resources.
+An access request's attributes can be matched to sets of conditions defined in the form of an authorization graph in order to determine Access Modes granted over resources.

-- Authorization graphs authoritatively define the conditions for granting Access Modes over resources through Access Controls, Policies and Matchers.
+- Authorization graphs authoritatively define the conditions for granting Access Modes over resources through Access Control Resources, Access Controls, Policies and Matchers.
 The result of applying an authorization graph to a described instance of resource access is an access grant graph.

 - Access grant graph

-- Access grant graphs describe sets of granted access modes over resources in the context of resource access instances.
+- Access grant graphs describe sets of Access Modes granted over resources in the context of resource access requests.
+Access grants are the result of access control resolution.

 1.4.
 Example graphs